Paying Consultants & Stock Promoters With Stock – Going Public Lawyers

 SEC Reporting Companies

 SEC reporting companies have more options than non-reporting companies when considering employee and consulting service plans.
-SEC reporting companies can use Form S-8 to register shares for services if certain requirements are met.
-In order to meet the SEC requirements of S-8 Shares, the OTC Issuer doing an S-8 offering must meet specific criteria.
+Companies subject to SEC reporting crequirements can useto register shares for services if certain requirements are met.
+In order to meet the SEC requirements of S-8 Shares, the OTC Issuer doing a Form S-8 registration statement must strictly comply with the SEC’s specific criteria.

 Form S-8 Can Only Issued to Natural Persons